Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Overview of the Java version, source: wikipedia.org

-Java 11 was according to annual survey by Snyk the most used version in 2021.
-Up to 61.5% of respondents used it.
-Only 12% had upgraded to the latest version, which was Java 15 at the time of the survey.
+According to Snyk’s annual survey, Java 11 was the most used version in 2021.
+Up to 61.5% of respondents were using it.
+Only 12% had upgraded to the latest version, which at the time of the survey was Java 15.

-Also interesting were the answers to the question what are the reasons that people have not switched to a newer version.
+Also interesting were the responses to the question of why people had not upgraded to a newer version.
 Most agreed that they were unable or unwilling to migrate Java every 6 months.
-Others, around 51%, say they do not need changes because their current environment is working well.
+Others, around 51%, say they do not need to change because their current environment works well.

-Other reasons why survey participants stick with older versions include:
+Other reasons given by respondents for staying with older versions include:

 • the high cost of migration,